 I meet people with stories like that all the time.
 I think it is because of my "I-don't-put-up-with-much" perspective on life.

-I will routinely stop some stranger in the DMV or dentist's office or wherever who decides they know me well enough to use my given name before they ever see me but --because they really do not know me-- then choose to call me by the wrong given name.
-[Or, worse, will make up some nickname based on the wrong name....]
+I will routinely stop some stranger in the DMV or dentist's office or wherever who decides they know me well enough to use my given name before they ever see me but --because they really do not know me-- mistakenly choose to call me by the wrong given name.
+[Or, worse, will make up some random nickname based on the wrong name....]

 I guess I don't understand why I would not do that.
 People don't hesitate to correct wrong-birth-date or wrong-weight or wrong-address information.
 Why would I not correct someone who had my name wrong?